 Are you considering whitening your teeth with Zoom teeth whitening?
-There are a lot of different ways to whiten your teeth depending on your budget and whether or not you want to see a dentist in practice or do the treatment yourself at home.
+There are many ways to whiten your teeth depending on your budget and whether you want to see a dentist in practice or do the treatment yourself at home.

 Zoom is an in-office teeth whitening treatment that involves hydrogen peroxide gel and an LED light to speed the process up.
-But, does Zoom whitening actually work and what are other people saying about this whitening treatment?
+But, does Philips Zoom whitening actually work, and what are other people saying about this whitening treatment?

 - Zoom whitening costs in the UK

 - Laser teeth whitening vs zoom

 Keep reading to find out more about Zoom whitening, so you can decide if it's the right teeth whitening option for you.

 - Results lasting up to 3 years

 - Includes 2 FREE visits at a local SmileWhite dentist

 - Get started from just £16.45 per month